santhosh-goparaju/MultiClass_Fruit_Quality_Assesment/README.md

 | 🍊 Orange | ✅ | ✅ | ✅ |
 | 🍅 Tomato | ✅ | ✅ | ✅ |

-**⚠️ Note:** The dataset exhibits class imbalance — the "ripe" category is underrepresented, which motivates our use of focal loss and class weighting.
+**⚠️ Note:** The dataset exhibits class imbalance — the "Overripe" category is underrepresented, which motivates our use of focal loss and class weighting.

 ---